gopro/forgejs/README.md

 ## Ressources

 Many documentation ressources are available online:
-- [API Documentation ](https://releases.forgejs.org/latest/doc/jsdoc) describing all public methods, interfaces, properties and events.
+- [API Documentation ](https://releases.forgejs.org/latest/doc/jsdoc) describes all public methods, interfaces, properties and events.
-- [JSON reference](https://releases.forgejs.org/latest/doc/json) explaining how to describe your project in the json configuration file.
+- [JSON reference](https://releases.forgejs.org/latest/doc/json) explains how to describe your project in the json configuration file.
-- [Samples](https://forgejs.org/samples) demonstrating how to build your experience in the config.json file.
+- [Samples](https://forgejs.org/samples) demonstrates how to build your experience in the config.json file.
-- [Tutorials series](https://forgejs.org/tutorials) explaining how to use some of the ForgeJS features in your project.
+- [Tutorials series](https://forgejs.org/tutorials) explains how to use some of the ForgeJS features in your project.
 - [Known issues and limitations](https://forgejs.org/known-issues-and-limitations).
 - [Frequently asked questions](https://forgejs.org/faq).